-Federalism in Crisis is part of the Bertelsmann Foundation's Newpolitik project, devoted to exploring the most pressing challenges facing the United States and Germany to policymakers, professors, teachers, and students on both sides of the Atlantic.
-This edition of Newpolitik provides readers with a better understanding of how the U.S. and Germany, through their different forms of federalism, have navigated this once-in-a-century public health crisis.
+Federalism in Crisis is part of the Bertelsmann Foundation's Newpolitik project, devoted to exploring the most pressing challenges facing the United States and Germany and presenting analysis to policymakers, professors, teachers, and students on both sides of the Atlantic.
+This edition of Newpolitik provides readers with a better understanding of how the U.S. and Germany, through their different forms of federalism, have navigated this once-in-a-century pub-